 Transfer of Ordinary Shares.
-Subject to the restrictions contained in the stock escrow agreement entered into by HL, the initial shareholders, and Continental Stock Transfer & Trust Company at the time of HL's initial public offering, and as otherwise set forth in the Business Combination Agreement, and the lock-up restrictions contained in the Business Combination Agreement with respect to the Parent securities to be issued to the Fusion Fuel Shareholders in the Share Exchange, and subject to any further restrictions contained in Parent's M&A, any of Parent shareholder may transfer all or any of his or her Parent Ordinary Shares by an instrument of transfer in the usual or common form or any other form approved by Parent's board of directors.
+Subject to the restrictions contained in the Amended Stock Escrow Agreement, and as otherwise set forth in the Business Combination Agreement, and the lock-up restrictions contained in the Business Combination Agreement with respect to the Parent securities to be issued to the Fusion Fuel Shareholders in the Share Exchange, and subject to any further restrictions contained in Parent's M&A, any Parent shareholder may transfer all or any of his or her Parent Ordinary Shares by an instrument of transfer in the usual or common form or any other form approved by Parent's board of directors.